Methods of Contractor Selection

 The requirement of competitive bidding determines the type of construction documents used (see FM4).

-The state Public Contract Code requires University projects exceeding a cost of $100,000 to be publicly advertised and awarded to the "lowest responsible bidder."
+State law requires University projects to be publicly advertised and awarded to the "lowest responsible bidder" in accordance with Public Contract Code §10500.
 "Responsibility" refers to a prospective bidder's ability to satisfactorily perform the Work.
 Selection of the lowest responsible bidder does not require an award to the bidder submitting the lowest dollar bid unless that bidder is qualified and thus deemed to have the ability to satisfactorily perform the Work.
 Refer to the Public Contract Code and the following sections of the Facilities Manual for detailed advertising requirements.

 1.1.1 Formal vs. Informal Competitive Bidding